r1tvars/laravel-modular-media-app/README.md

 - `app-main/composer.campaigns.json`
 - `app-main/composer.full.json`

-These decide which modules are installed in the container.
+These decide which module packages are loaded for each app variant.

 ## Notes

 - Queue workers are started for the campaigns and full variants.
+- The same `app-main/.env` file is used by all three variants.